deepinv/deepinv/README.rst

 Finding help
 ------------

-The recommended way to get in touch with the developers is to open an issue on the `issue tracker <https://github.com/deepinv/deepinv/issues>`_.
+If you have any questions or suggestions, please join the conversation in our `Discord server <https://discord.gg/QG3hGWsm>`_.
+The recommended way to get in touch with the developers is to open an issue on the
+`issue tracker <https://github.com/deepinv/deepinv/issues>`_.